bmmpxf/geoserver/doc/en/user/source/rest/api/featuretypes.rst

 The ``list`` parameter is used to control the category of feature types that are returned.
 It can take one of the following values:

-* ``configured``—Only setup or configured feature types are returned.
+* ``configured``—Only configured feature types are returned.
 This is the default value.
-* ``available``—Only unconfigured feature types (not yet setup) but are available from the specified data store will be returned.
+* ``available``—Only feature types that haven't been configured but are available from the specified data store will be returned.
 * ``available_with_geom``—Same as ``available`` but only includes feature types that have a geometry attribute.
 * ``all``—The union of ``configured`` and ``available``.